Sarabham: Soundtrack

-Critical reception
+Release and reception

+Sarabham was released on 1 August 2014.
 Baradwaj Rangan, writing for The Hindu described the film as "a good story, but what about the rest?".
-S. Saraswathi of Rediff.com noted "The film does not get boring, but the thrill element is definitely missing", praising the debutant director; while Sify wrote "Sarabham is a perfect weekend watch", highlighting Luthra's performance as "long-lasting".
+S. Saraswathi of Rediff.com noted that "The film does not get boring, but the thrill element is definitely missing", praising the debutant director; while Sify wrote, "Sarabham is a perfect weekend watch", highlighting Luthra's performance as "long-lasting".